 Climate-Smart Agriculture is a must, as 20-30% of global GHG emissions are from food and agriculture globally.
 From drip-irrigation to high-tech weather-monitoring and harvesting, now is the time to invest in climate-smart technology.

 Agriculture Value Chain investments include companies who provide credit to farmers and small and medium-sized companies across the value chain, organic supply chain management companies, farm-to-table food companies and much more.

 Why invest in sustainable food?

-By 2050, food production needs to increase by 60% to feed around 9.15 billion people
+By 2050, food production needs to increase by 70% to feed an estimated 9 billion people